Skip to main content

 Language Access Implementation Committee

-In 2023 the Albuquerque police department created its first language access implementation committee composed of volunteers from several different bureaus within APD and a City representative of the Office of Immigrant and Refugee Affairs (OIRA).
-The committee meets on a monthly basis to discuss identifying issues and find solutions to increase accessibility to services and facilitate communication between the public and APD when there is a communication barrier present.
+In 2023 the Albuquerque Police Department created its first language access implementation committee made up of volunteers from several different areas within APD and a City representative of the Office of Immigrant and Refugee Affairs (OIRA).
+The committee meets monthly to discuss issues and find solutions to increase access to services and make communication easier between the public and APD when they speak different languages.

 Read committee member bios.